Pohjola: In music

 Pohjola's Daughter is a symphonic tone poem by Jean Sibelius.

 The Finnish metal band Sentenced used the frozen land of Pohjola as inspiration for the albums Journey to Pohjola and North from Here released in 1992 and 1993.

 Pohjola is also the name of a song on an album Unsung Heroes by a Finnish folk metal band Ensiferum.
 The lyrics are based on a poem by 19th century freiherr and politician Yrjö Koskinen.

 The Finnish folk metal band Moonsorrow has a song entitled "Taistelu Pohjolasta" ("The Battle for Pohjola").
 Two different versions of it appear on their 1999 demo Tämä ikuinen talvi (This Eternal Winter) and their 2008 EP Tulimyrsky (Firestorm).

+In video games

+The hit video game Genshin Impact by HoYoVerse, which is rooted in elements of gnosticism and cultural myths, draws heavy inspiration from Finnish Mythology in its arc of Nod-Krai, an in-game region.
+According to in-game texts, Pahjola is said to be an explorable area within Nod-Krai, although the area remains unreleased thus far.

 Other uses

 In modern Finnish, the word Pohjola or Pohjoismaat is used to refer to the Nordic countries, the equivalent of which in Scandinavian languages is Norden.
 Pohjola is occasionally translated in English as Northland or Pohjoland.

 The 2017 anime series Little Witch Academia has an episode entitled "Pohjola's Ordeal".